sarahwalther/project_one/readme.md

 I can edit, add. or remove a goal after I created a student (hover and edit?)
 I can rate a student's behavior

+Issues to work out if there's time: student input to First Last name to save it as first_last add teachers by email address, not last name